Blogs

 13. LLM

-This might also be an opportunity to choose a career path as the specialization means that they would spend their time in that area of law.
-An LLM course will not just help you gain a deeper perspective, but it will help you get jobs that pay you better.
+This might also be an opportunity to choose a career path ,as the specialisation means that they would spend their time in that area of law.
+An LLM course will not just help you gain a deeper perspective, but it will also help you get jobs that pay you better.

 14. Remuneration